dlwyatt/RefactoringPowerShellWithPester/Log.md

 #### Commit [b57aafdf](https://github.com/dlwyatt/RefactoringPowerShellWithPester/commit/b57aafdf83c83258155d230181a49f7f735a9cb8#diff-d41d8cd98f00b204e9800998ecf8427e) - Testing the `-Qualifier` parameter

 More of the same type of new tests, this time for `-Qualifier`.
 Coverage still at 66.35%.

+#### Commit [5fa24f2b](https://github.com/dlwyatt/RefactoringPowerShellWithPester/commit/5fa24f2b87cf12411642af0a5a2bc851449a6778#diff-d41d8cd98f00b204e9800998ecf8427e) - Testing the `-NoDoubleQualifier` switch

+Another straightforward test, though while writing this, I came across another bit of behavior to add to the "defaults" tests.
+If you have a qualified (aka quoted) token, any text between the closing qualifier and the next delimiter is discarded.
+For example, passing in a string of `'"Token One"Garbage "Token Two"` results in receiving an result of `@('Token One', 'Token Two)`.
+This is a type of malformed input, and apparently that's how I decided to deal with it.
+I'm not sure I like that now, but I can change it later.
+For now, this is about testing the existing behavior.

+Coverage up to 68.27%.